-The bill establishes a new section, 311.104, in the Florida Statutes, which authorizes the governing bodies of certain seaports to apply to the Fish and Wildlife Conservation Commission for the prohibition of anchoring or mooring within specified boundary limits, not exceeding 2,500 feet from a seaport entrance or pier.
-The purposes for such prohibitions include enhancing port security, ensuring the smooth flow of freight and passenger commerce, promoting safety for residents and visitors, and maintaining legitimate trade and travel.
-The governing body must hold at least two public hearings to gather public input before submitting an application to the commission, which may consult with relevant federal and state agencies when considering these applications.
+This bill establishes a new section, 311.104, in the Florida Statutes, which authorizes the governing bodies of certain seaports to apply to the Fish and Wildlife Conservation Commission for the prohibition of anchoring or mooring within specified boundaries for various purposes, including port security and the safety of residents and visitors.
+The governing body must hold at least two public hearings to gather public input before submitting an application.
+The Commission is empowered to consult with relevant federal and state agencies when considering these applications and can modify the proposed boundaries of prohibited areas, providing reasons for any changes.
+Additionally, the Commission must act on applications within 90 days and review the boundaries of approved prohibitions annually.

-Additionally, the bill amends section 327.4109 to include a new prohibition against anchoring or mooring within zones established by the commission at the request of a seaport.
-It also reenacts section 327.73(1)(bb) to incorporate the amendments made to section 327.4109 regarding penalties for violations of these prohibitions, classifying them as noncriminal infractions with specified fines for first, second, and subsequent offenses.
-The bill is set to take effect on July 1, 2025.
+The bill also amends section 327.4109 to include a new prohibition against anchoring or mooring within zones established by the Commission at the request of a seaport.
+Violations of these prohibitions are classified as noncriminal infractions, with specified penalties for first, second, and subsequent offenses.
+The bill aims to enhance the management of anchoring and mooring activities around seaports to ensure safety and security while maintaining the flow of commerce.
+The act is set to take effect on July 1, 2025.

 Statutes affected: